Torlus/fpgagen/README.txt

 Then rename the file fpgagen.rbf to core.rbf

 ==== Building and installing the core ====
-The project depends on submodule(s), so you need to type in the following commands after checkout.
+The project depends on submodules, so you need to type in the following commands after checkout.

 cd fpgagen
 git submodule init